Articles Posted in Aritificial Intelligence in Business

 Clearly, the times they are a changing….and businesses need to adapt to the changes.
 Employers should promulgate messages to their employees and contractors updating their policy manuals to ensure that communications professionals and others crafting content are aware of the risks of using AI-generated materials, which go beyond the possibility that they are “hallucinated” rather than factual—although that’s worth considering, too.

-Using Generative AI?
-Keep Your Secrets
+Using Generative AI in Business?
+Make Sure to Keep Your Secrets

 Businesses are finding generative AI programs like ChatGPT useful in functions from financial services to human resources.
 Although still in its early stages, and far from entirely reliable, the technology is evolving quickly and its tools and practices will continue to develop.
 The Cisco 2024 Data Privacy Benchmark study found that 79% of businesses say they’re deriving measurable value from generative AI for everything from creating documents to coding.